-Residents of Hartford, Conn. pick up paychecks that are higher than any other city — the median salary is $122K per year; other top-paying cities include Pittsburgh, Pa. (about $115K) and Buffalo, N.Y. ($56K).
-By state, First Niagara Bank pays its Connecticut employees the most; the pay rate there is $98K annually.
+Residents of Hartford, Conn. pick up paychecks that are higher than any other city — the median salary is about $122K per year; other top-paying cities include Pittsburgh, Pa. ($83K) and Buffalo, N.Y. (around $56K).
+By state, First Niagara Bank pays its Connecticut employees the most; the pay rate there is $120K annually.

 Years of Experience

-Senior Business Analysts represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $87K annually — though Bank VPs & Branch Managers, Financial Analysts, and Banking Branch Managers also do fairly well at around $60K, $60K, and about $59K, respectively.
+Senior Business Analysts are the best paid with the average salary hovering at around $87K per year; Bank VPs & Branch Managers, Financial Analysts, and Banking Branch Managers also rank near the top of the list, pulling in $60K, about $60K, and $59K, respectively.
 Near the bottom at First Niagara Bank are Senior Financial Analysts, pulling in an average of just approximately $54K.

 Certifications and Degrees